General instructions for applicants to Formas and aspects to consider when applying for grant funding.

 Formas does not claim ownership rights or rights to use the research results from the projects it funds.
 However, it is a precondition that you comply with legislation and agreements within the area of intellectual property rights, both national international when relevant.

-Formas recommends that (meta-)data from research projects funded by Formas be made available, as long as this does not contravene national legislation concerning personal data.
+Formas promotes the accessibility and use of scientific data.
+This can be by making (meta)data available from research projects funded by Formas in existing national or international databases, as long as this does not contravene national legislation concerning personal data.
 Read more about Formas policies for open access to research data.
 (In Swedish)

-Anyone applying for grant funding for projects, or the equivalent, where the collection of environmental and climate data constitutes and important part of the research plan must complete and submit Appendix K – Climate and Environmental Data.
-Data must be published within a reasonable period and be made available through relevant national and/or international organisations for data-publishing.
+Anyone applying for grant funding for projects, or the equivalent, needs to fill out and upload Appendix K – research data as a part of the application.
+If data collection is not part of the project or if it is not possible to make the data available through open sources this should be stated in the research data form.
+Data should preferably be published within a reasonable period and be made available through relevant national and/or international organisations for data-publishing.

 Categorization of Formas projects under the sustainable development goals